farinder007/Induction-Program/README.md

 On the fourth day of the induction program the timings were late.
 Our session started during the afternoon time.
 Peer-to-peer classes were conducted at the beginning and we were made familiar with the college, its activities, rules, societies, clubs and the examination system.
-Secondly, there held a lecture on millets
+Secondly, there held a lecture on millets by Shaffy Makkar.
+She introduced millets as super food.